Intellectual Property

 Basic Policy

-Kaneka Group secures intellectual property rights, such as patents for our R2B+P results, aiming to provide prompt solutions to help resolve social issues.
-All our researchers and engineers recognize intellectual property as one of the outputs of R2B+P activities and actively seek to acquire intellectual property rights for their achievements including know-how.
+Kaneka Group secures intellectual property rights, such as patents, for the results of its R2B+P activities, aiming to contribute to the prompt provision of solutions to help resolve social issues.
+Researchers and engineers recognize intellectual property as an output of R2B+P activities and actively seek to acquire intellectual property rights based on their results.

 To respect the intellectual property rights of others and avoid patent disputes, we make sure to carry out patent searches, trademark searches, and design surveys at various stages in the business development process, such as theme proposals, capital investments, commercialization, specification changes, and brand naming, taking every possible precaution to ensure clearance.